 And I will think all sorts of ills about you too … like you are going around spending money… when you should be spending some time instead.
 And… I’d wonder if you learnt something on that sitcom too…

 Yes, I know… I am very opinionated… and sarcastic… and judgemental.
 That, is why I crochet…

-Would you teach someone an art or would you just gift them and not present them the opportunity?
+Tell me: Would you teach someone an art or would you just gift them without presenting them the opportunity to learn?

 Like this post, share with others or pin it on Pinterest